-The systemic and empirical approach is a theoretical and methodological framework for the study of culture including several fields such as comparative cultural studies, cultural studies, comparative literature, literature, anthropology, ethnography, audience studies, and cognitive sciences.
+The systemic and empirical approach are theoretical and methodological frameworks for the study of culture including several fields such as comparative cultural studies, cultural studies, comparative literature, literature, anthropology, ethnography, audience studies, and cognitive sciences.
 In systemic and empirical approach, the main question is what happens to products of culture and how: It is produced, published, distributed, read, listened to, seen, imitated, assessed, discussed, studied, censored.

 The systemic and empirical approach to study of culture originates as a reaction to, and an attempt at, solving the problematics of hermeneutics.
 In general, the steps to be taken in systemic and empirical research are the formation of a hypothesis, putting it into practice, testing, and evaluation.
 The approach and methodology of the framework are built on the theory of constructivism (radical, cognitive, etc.), in turn based on the thesis that the subject largely construes its empirical world itself.

 Thus, the object of study of the systemic and empirical study of culture is not only the text in itself, but roles of action within the system(s) of culture, namely, the production, distribution, reception, and the processing of culture products.